qianlv/learning/threads/CplusplusConcurrencyInActionPracticalMultithreading/ThridSharingDataBetweenThreads/README.md

-## 3.1 protecting a list with a mutex
+## Protecting a list with a mutex
     [STM](https://zh.wikipedia.org/wiki/%E8%BD%AF%E4%BB%B6%E4%BA%8B%E5%8A%A1%E5%86%85%E5%AD%98)
-## 3.2
-    Accidentally passing out a reference to prctected data __Don’t pass pointers and references to protected data outside the scope of the lock, whether by returning them from a function, storing them in externally visible memory, or passing them as arguments to user-supplied functions.__
+##  Accidentally passing out a reference to prctected data
+    __Don’t pass pointers and references to protected data outside the scope of the lock, whether by returning them from a function, storing them in externally visible memory, or passing them as arguments to user-supplied functions.__

-## 3.3
-    Spotting race conditions inherent in interfaces
+## Spotting race conditions inherent in interfaces
     ```
         stack<int> s;
         if (!s.empty())         // 1